Angular power spectra of anisotropic stochastic gravitational wave background: developing statistical methods and analyzing data from ground-based detectors: Introduction

 The anisotropic SGWB searches estimate the GW energy density (usually in the units of critical density needed for a flat universe) per unit frequency while retaining the directional information $\Omega (f, \Theta)$.
 The standard, so far, has been to perform the search and present results for cases where $\Omega (f, \Theta)$ is assumed to follow a power law frequency variation (a model-dependent approach).
 Sky maps have been produced for all the observing runs of the advanced ground-based interferometric detectors~\cite{O3directional}.
 While these maps are created in pixel and SpH bases to probe localized and diffuse sources, employing cross-correlation-based algorithms, the underlying algebra and numerical implementation remain different~\cite{Ballmer_2006,mitra07,eric_sph}.
 Consequently, there was a need to produce sky maps on both bases.
 Recently, it has been shown that these manifestly redundant methods could be unified into a single analysis that can probe very different scales and demonstrate unification using real data~\cite{pystoch_sph,liting}.

-Previous anisotropic SGWB searches were either targeted (pointing in one direction) and narrowband (considering many different frequencies) or all-sky (looking in all directions) but broadband (averaging over all frequencies).
-Hence it had limited prospects of detecting an unknown narrowband anisotropic SGWB.
+Previous anisotropic SGWB searches were either targeted (pointing in one direction) and narrow band (considering many different frequencies) or all-sky (looking in all directions) but broadband (averaging over all frequencies).
+Hence it had limited prospects of detecting an unknown narrow band anisotropic SGWB.
 To mitigate this, the directional search must be conducted separately across all narrow frequency bins.
 This demands a lot of computational power.
 However, exploiting a temporal symmetry in the map-making algebra, the conventional searches can be made a few hundred times faster through the data folding mechanism~\cite{folding}.
-Recently, together with a Python-based map-making pipeline, {\tt PyStoch}, the traditional analysis was made hundreds of times faster and opened up the possibility of performing an extremely efficient search looking in all the directions and at all frequencies (ASAF)~\cite{pystoch,pystoch_sph}.
+Recently, together with a {\tt PYTHON}-based map-making pipeline, {\tt PyStoch}, the traditional analysis was made hundreds of times faster and opened up the possibility of performing an extremely efficient search looking in all the directions and at all frequencies [all-sky all-frequency (ASAF)]~\cite{pystoch,pystoch_sph}.
 Recently this method was implemented, for the first time, on the data from LIGO-Virgo-KAGRA's first three observational runs~\cite {asaf_lvk}.
 Other efforts have been towards the same goal~\cite{Renzini_aniso,liting}.